miner/herbert/README.md

 used for documentation, validation and conformance testing.
 The schema expressions are represented as **edn** values.

-A significant feature of Clojure programming is the avoidance of required type declarations.
-When you're trying to get a project started, you don't want to be forced to declare every term.
-Refactoring is also simpler without type declarations.
-On the other hand, there are times when you know the required *shape* of your data and you would like to guarantee that it conforms to expectations.
+Clojure generally avoids type declarations.
+However, there are times when you know the required *shape* of your data and you would like to guarantee that it conforms to expectations.
 I usually end up writing custom predicates and using `assert` statements as a sanity check on my data.
 They often catch simple typos and careless errors in my code and data files.